 – Prone to deteriorate slightly when exposed to high temperature.

-– Highly-priced compared to other battery options.
+– Higher price compared to other battery options.